 Having spent over a decade of her career at MEPC, a prominent name in UK commercial property, Dominique Simcox has committed her time to delivering outstanding experiences for her customers at Wellington Place and cementing herself as an integral part in the Leeds business community.

-“Commercial property was a male dominated sector when I first began, but as a very driven individual, I didn’t let it phase me.
-Over the years, I’ve seen shifts from women in construction roles to women taking those high-powered positions within the businesses we’ve welcomed on site, but there is still a way to go.
+“Commercial property was a male-dominated sector when I first began, but as a very driven individual, I didn’t let it phase me.
+Over the years, I’ve seen shifts from women in construction roles to women taking those high-powered positions within the businesses we’ve welcomed on-site, but there is still a way to go.

-“I think passion that women can bring to a role can separate them from the rest.
+“I think the passion that women can bring to a role can separate them from the rest.
 Opening up conversations has helped me to continue to progress at MEPC and I’m lucky to have had a solid support system over the years.”